hideo7suzuki/parigp-h7s-AES/README.md

 Readme.md of parigp-h7s-AES/h7s-AES.gp

+This program is for PARI/GP, not for gnuplot.

 [in English]
 program lists of AES (128 bit key) encryption/decryption programs using PARI/GP ver.0.900.
 copyright by Hideo Suzuki, hideo7suzuki@gmail.com  Jan.
 2025.